INTERVIEW BY MARKO SYRJALA

 It’s been only two years since you left the band the last time.
-Do have any regrets regarding what happened then and how things are different now compared to that time and the following year?
+Do you have any regrets regarding what happened then and how things are different now than that time and the following year?

 Tony Harnell: 2016 was a very, very challenging year.
-In retrospect, I would have done some things differently, regarding Skid Row and my exit from Skid Row because it affected how the year 2016 went.
+In retrospect, I would have done some things differently regarding Skid Row and my exit from Skid Row because it affected how 2016 went.
 But we took a lot of time to organize everything.
-So most of 2016 were spent restructuring the way businesses run in the TNT organization.
-So, it took a long time, because how some people were stubborn and we needed to put the business in the right hands.
+So most of 2016 was spent restructuring the way businesses run in the TNT organization.
+So, it took a long time because some people were stubborn, and we needed to put the business in the right hands.
 So, it was a frustrating, very exhausting year.
 But we ended up getting to where we needed to get to, and we have an incredible agent.
 We have a great manager, and we have a band that is hopeful about the future, and that’s what we needed to do.
 So, I’m feeling… How should I put it?
 Cautiously optimistic “Laughs.”

-Tony Harnell: Victor decided that he wanted to move on and do other things and explore other things musically.
+Tony Harnell: Victor decided that he wanted to move on, do other things, and explore other things musically.
 So, we found Ove.
-He plays with Ronni’s solo band, and so I trusted Ronni to pick somebody that he thought was great, and Ove is a very, very nice guy.
+He plays with Ronni’s solo band, so I trusted Ronni to pick somebody he thought was great, and Ove is a very nice guy.
 He’s a really good singer.
-So, that was ideal for me, because he plays bass in a way that pleases Ronni and he sings in a way that pleases me for background vocals.
-So, what we were able to do was, it was great that we had the background singers on the last tour.
+So, that was ideal for me because he plays bass in a way that pleases Ronni, and he sings in a way that pleases me for background vocals.
+So, what we were able to do was it was great that we had the background singers on the last tour.
 But frankly, for a hard rock band, I don’t like having girls singing on stage.
 I don’t think it looks cool for a rock band.
 Even though they were very good singers and the band sounded fantastic, and they sang great.
 I just don’t think it’s cool for a rock band.
 So, the fact that he sings as well as he does is a big plus for me.
-Ove is a very, very nice guy and he fits perfect for a band like TNT.
+Ove is a very, very nice guy, and he fits perfectly for a band like TNT.
 Because you’ve got three original members, who all have big egos and big personalities.
-Diesel, Ronni and I have been together now for over 30 years.
-Diesel was out for about 12 years I guess.
+Diesel, Ronni, and I have been together now for over 30 years.
+Diesel was out for about 12 years, I guess.
 But all things considered, we’re an old family, and we have a lot of history together.
-So, it’s important that the extra members, Roger our keyboard player and Ove.
+So, it’s important that the extra members, Roger our keyboard player, and Ove.
 It’s important that they have the kind of personalities that they have.
 It is important that they are very nice, very considerate and happy to be in the band.
 They don’t cause additional problems for us.
 They take problems away.
 So, it’s perfect that way because the three of us cause enough problems between ourselves.
-We don’t need any more “Laughs” I feel strongly, that if Morty were back in the band, it would be without a very, very strong person to intervene all the time.
+We don’t need any more “Laughs” I feel strongly that if Morty were back in the band, it would be without a very, very strong person to intervene all the time.
 It could be a disaster.
 Not because Morty is a bad guy at all.
 But because then you’re adding another strong personality, who has been there from the beginning.
 Who wants things to be a certain way.
 So, this is perfect.
 The way we have it now, I think this is going to work very well.
 I’m happy, yeah.

-Tony Harnell: Part of a lot of the work that we did in 2016 with the restructuring and everything, was to figure out how he could handle this without being involved in the business.
-Because before he was so involved in the business, that we just gave him an ultimatum and said, “We want you to be in the band.
+Tony Harnell: Part of the work we did in 2016 with the restructuring and everything was figuring out how he could handle this without being involved in the business.
+Because before, he was so involved in the business that we just gave him an ultimatum and said, “We want you to be in the band.
 But can you handle just playing drums?”
 It took a long time to work things out.
 But we all love Diesel, and he’s a perfect drummer for the band in many ways, and the fans love to see him on stage.
 He plays the TNT classic songs the way they’re meant to be played.
 We could have a different drummer, maybe a technically more advanced drummer or whatever.
 But maybe it wouldn’t be the same.
 So, I think we’re all happy with the outcome.
 Diesel has been great, and he’s had a great attitude on this tour, and we’ve all been getting along really well.
-Like I said I’m very optimistic about all things at the moment.
-We have one more show coming up on Saturday before we leave to go to the Monsters of Rock cruise, and I’m hopefully that that will go well.
+As I said, I’m very optimistic about all things at the moment.
+We have one more show coming up on Saturday before we leave to go to the Monsters of Rock Cruise, and I’m hopeful that that will go well.
 As well as the other shows.

 THE RECORDING PROCESS

-So, when you started writing new music and what is the state of recording process now?
+So, when you started writing new music and what is the state of the recording process now?

 Tony Harnell: Yeah, I’m feeling pretty good about it.
 But again, I feel like with all the delays from the business… Another thing about making music is I hate the music industry.
 I can’t stand it; it’s a necessary evil because you can’t reach your fans without it.
 But I absolutely can’t stand all of this contractual bullshit.
 Lawyers and negotiating and all this crap.
 All that takes away so much fire from the artist.
-Because you’re dealing with all this crap that has nothing to do with writing songs, singing or playing.
-So, it can be very frustrating, and it can take away the fun and the creative flame that you have going.
+Because you’re dealing with all this crap that has nothing to do with writing songs, singing, or playing, it can be very frustrating, and it can take away the fun and the creative flame that you have going.
 When you have to deal with all of that fine print of, “How many years and how much percentage?”
 It goes on and on and on, and it’s just exhausting.
-There is a lot of egos involved and people that work for labels and all that stuff as well.
-So, it’s very, very exhausting and I hate it.
-So, I am looking forward now that it’s finished, to get back to the creative process.
+There are many egos involved and people who work for labels and all that stuff as well.
+So, it’s very, very exhausting, and I hate it.
+Now that it’s finished, I am looking forward to getting back to the creative process.
 We’re not here as artists.
-We’re not here to be business men, and I don’t like being a businessman.
+We’re not here to be businessmen, and I don’t like being a businessman.
 Some artists like doing that, but I don’t quite enjoy it very much.
-I like being on stage, and I like being in the writing process and I like being in the studio.
+I like being on stage, and I like being in the writing process, and I like being in the studio.
 The other stuff drives me insane.
 Including social media, to be honest with you.

-One thing from which the fans are always interested in is how the new material sounds?
-Is it going to be more like old school or more experimental like TRANSISTOR, something entirely new or a mix of everything that you’ve done so far?
+One thing from which the fans are always interested in how the new material sounds?
+Is it going to be more like an old school or more experimental like TRANSISTOR, something entirely new, or a mix of everything you’ve done so far?
 Can you answer that at this stage?

 I believe that, and after all, in my opinion, you have never released a bad album together.

 Tony Harnell: Thanks!
-One thing I can trust about Ronni and I are even if we have to fight with people to delay the album release, we’ll put out something we’re proud of it.
-Other people can criticize records we’ve done and so can I., But at the end of the day, I feel proud about, even if I don’t love the whole album.
-There is no album that we’ve released as a band that I’m not super proud of, at least four or, five songs on each record.
+One thing I can trust about Ronni, and even if we have to fight with people to delay the album release, we’ll put out something we’re proud of it.
+Other people can criticize records we’ve done, and so can I., But at the end of the day, I feel proud about it, even if I don’t love the whole album.
+There is no album that we’ve released as a band that I’m not super proud of, at least four or five songs on each record.
 In my opinion, MY RELIGION was the best album we’ve ever recorded.
 There are so many good songs on that record.
 It was also well produced and mixed amazingly.
 My only wish for MY RELIGION was it came out in 1989, instead of 2004.
 But I don’t know what this is going to end up sound like?
 But I think it’s going to be a great album.

 This thing a bit “off subject,” but I have to mention it now.
-Before starting this interview, I decided to listen to a few TNT songs including “Mousetrap,” which is one of my all-time favourite from you “Laughs.”
+Before starting this interview, I decided to listen to a few TNT songs, including “Mousetrap,” which is one of my all-time favorites from you, “Laughs.”